MrRenQIANG/GANs/README.md

 # An introduction to Generative Adversarial Networks

 This is the code that we used to generate our GAN 1D Gaussian approximation.
-For more information see our blog post: [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow).

 ## Installing dependencies